gottacatchenall/ms_sampling_effort/manuscript.md

 observation is drawn from the generated log-normal distribution of abundances.
 For each pair of species $(i,j)$, if both $i$ and $j$ are observed within the
 $n$ observations, the interaction is tallyed as a true positive if $A_{ij}=1$ and a false positive otherwise.
-Similarly, if $i$ and $j$ are _not_ observed in these $n$ observations, but $A_{ij}=1$, this is counted as a false-negative, and a true-negative otherwise. @fig:samplingeffort shows this model applied to 243 food-webs from the Mangal database on the right, and niche model [@Williams2000SimRul] across varying levels of species richness on the left.
-All simulations were done with 500 replicates of per unique number of observations
-$s$, and analyses presented here are done in Julia v1.6 [@Bezanson2015JulFre] using both EcologicalNetworks.jl v0.5 and Mangal.jl v0.4 [@Banville2021ManJl].
+Similarly, if only one of $i$ and $j$ are observed---_but not both_---in these $n$ observations, but $A_{ij}=1$, this is counted as a false-negative, and a true-negative otherwise. @fig:samplingeffort shows this model applied to 243 food-webs from the Mangal database on the right, and niche model [@Williams2000SimRul] across varying levels of species richness on the left.
+All simulations were done with 500 replicates of per unique number of observations $s$, and analyses presented here are done in Julia v1.6 [@Bezanson2015JulFre] using both EcologicalNetworks.jl v0.5 and Mangal.jl v0.4 [@Banville2021ManJl].
 Note that the empirical data also is, due to the phenomena described here, very likely to _already_ have many false negatives, which is why we are interested in prediction of networks in the first place---we'll revisit this in the final section.

 ![False negative rate (y-axis) as a function of sampling effort (x-axis) and network size, computed using the method described above.
 Left panel: this